Staying in Granada

 Hotel Palacio de Santa Paula

-As one of the best luxury boutique hotels in Granada, you'll get both history and modernity with Hotel Palacio de Santa Paula.
+As one of the best luxury boutique hotels in Granada, get both history and modernity with Hotel Palacio de Santa Paula.
 Its facade, reception, and rooms all feel new, modern, and sleek, yet you can still enjoy the building's unique past as a 16th-century Santa Paula convent and 12th-century house.
-The large inner courtyard terrace is a beautiful setting to enjoy a meal (as the on-site restaurant offers alfresco dining) or sit with a drink and a book.
-You'll also find frescoes, archways, a chapel, and smaller courtyards throughout the grounds.
+The large inner courtyard terrace is a beautiful setting to enjoy a meal, as the onsite restaurant offers alfresco dining, or to sit with a drink and a book.
+You'll also find preserved frescoes, archways, a chapel, and smaller courtyards throughout the grounds—kids will love to explore all these hidden spots.

 Set on Calle Gran Vía de Colón—the city's main artery lined with 18th- and 19th-century architecture—the hotel is in the heart of it all, within walking distance to the train station, plus significant sites like the Catedral de Granada and the Albaicín.
 You'll be just one block from Calle Elvira, an excellent stretch for tapas bars and craft shops.